squirrel-forge/node-twighouse/README.md

 ## JSON input

 The individual pages json is loaded from the *{source}/data/* directory, this directory is read recursivly by default.
-The [fragments](#fragments) are loaded at runtime by reference in your json files and any js files in the [plugins](#plugins) directory are executed right before the page sources are loaded.
+The loaded json is not just json, it does some things if certain [special properties](#special-properties) are present, for example [fragments](#fragments) are loaded at runtime by reference in your json files and can extend your json with shared data but also allow you to override values from that shared json object.
+You may also place [directives](#directives) inside your json to process specific property values and rewrite them given the value and an optional set of arguments.
+A [plugin](#plugins) can register a few methods to implement your own needs, for example to modify the resolved json object.

 Assume following data structure from the example build:
 ```